 A roadmap for successful multifamily projects

-Just like any budgeting process, a multifamily owner’s budget starts with “top line” results, which include projected rental income.
+To peel the onion back even further, a multifamily owner’s budget starts with “top line” results, which include projected rental income.
 This information is typically organized on a rent roll, where each unit has its own line item that includes details like its unit number, square footage, bed and bath count, and total rent.
 When it comes to new developments, this information is compared against a local market analysis to make sure the numbers are reasonable.
 But for existing or stabilized apartment buildings, the numbers are what they are.

 Once the rental income is established, the next major consideration is the stabilized operating budget.
 This budget includes projected rents and vacancy assumptions at the top, followed by projected operating expenses like management fees, maintenance costs, utilities, insurance, and property taxes.
 There are high fixed costs in multifamily real estate and owners must cover those expenses no matter how lean they try to operate.
 Similar to an airplane or a hotel, apartment units when looked at in monthly increments are a perishable commodity.
 The losses from empty or underpriced units can never be recouped while the fixed costs apply regardless.
 Subtracting operating expenses from rental income gives us the net operating income (NOI), which is the key takeaway from the operating budget.